fastplotlib/fastplotlib/CONTRIBUTING.md

 #### Adding tests

-Depending on the type of contribution you are making, new tests will need to be added to the repository.
+Depending on the type of contribution you are making, new tests might need to be added to the repository.
 Unit tests for testing underlying functionality such as buffer managers, figure instantiation, and more can be found in the `/tests` directory.
 However, we also test all of our desktop examples as well.

-If you are adding a new example to the library, you will need to add to comments to the top of your `.py` file in order to make sure it is both tested and added to the gallery.
+If you are adding a new example to the library, you will need to add the following comments to the top of your `.py` file in order to make sure it is both tested and added to the gallery.

 ```python
 # test_example = true